 Adoquei feels that his skill as a portrait artist captures physical beauty, but the “unseen beauty” is what no one sees but everyone needs to see.
 This beauty is what Adoquei describes in the short documentary film “Unseen Beauty”.

 Mr. Adoquei has won several international awards for his artwork, including the Gold Medal in Oil Painting and Best Traditional Oil Painting awards at the Knickerbocker Artists Annual Exhibition held in New York City.
 He has also written extensively on portraiture and landscape painting for American art magazines and has explored his inspiration in his books Origin of Inspiration and How Successful Artists Study, which are both Strand Books #1 Bestsellers.
-Adoquei has also been featured in France’s Le Monde Newspaper.
+Adoquei has also been featured in France’s Le Monde Newspaper, The New York Times, and Rolling Stone.

 Adoquei’s monumental triptych, “The Legacy of Dr. Martin Luther King,” toured the country as part of an exhibition organized by the Smithsonian Institution in Washington, D.C.
 When asked why he painted Dr. King in death rather than in life, Adoquei stated, “Martin Luther King was more than a mortal being fighting for a race.
 MLK was a reincarnated spiritual soul disguised in a Blackman’s skin following the steps of saints and martyrs offering solutions for internal problems.
 It is this that the painting portrays”.